lafriedel/100-days-of-code/log.md

 **Thoughts**: So interesting!
 I feel like I'm learning more about Javascript in these past few days than I have in the whole time I've been doing #100DaysOfCode.

+### R1D87: 4/14/18

+**Today's Progress**: I worked on Lambda School's homework - writing more Javascript functions and running them through npm tests.

+**Thoughts**: In each assignment I'm left with like one or two functions that don't pass - I'm having trouble solving them and it's frustrating!